urbit/docs/tutorials/arvo/cli-tutorial.md

 ### `%shoe` cards

 Gall agents with the `shoe` library are able to utilize `%shoe` `card`s.
-These have the following shape.
+These additions to the standard set of cards have the following shape.
 ```hoon
 [%shoe sole-ids=(list @ta) effect=shoe-effect]`
 ```
-The `sole-ids` is the `list` of session ids that the following `effect` is emitted to.
+`sole-ids` is the `list` of session ids that the following `effect` is emitted to.
 An empty `sole-ids` sends the effect to all connected sessions.
 `shoe-effect`s, for now, are always of the shape `[%sole effect=sole-effect]`, where `sole-effect`s are basic console events such as displaying text, changing the